- From Short Trips to Traveling the World & Living Abroad -

 A classic hotel room in one of the Paradores in Spain

-Sustainable travel and ecotourism are becoming increasingly popular.
-By staying at Paradores in Spain you help maintain historically significant buildings and have an opportunity to learn more about Spain’s rich history, all while staying in a beautiful, luxury hotel.
+Sustainable travel and ecotourism are increasingly popular.
+By staying at Paradores in Spain you help maintain historically significant buildings.
+Plus, you’ll get to stay in a beautiful, historic building and experience a bit of Spain’s history from up close.

 Do you need any more reasons than that? 😉